 What is your major?

 Are you sure you need this class?
 Are you sure?

 Will you need to do more math after this?

 What is the highest math class you've taken?

+If you don't need this class, why are you taking it?

 Have you ever taken a mathematical proofs class before?

-Rate your interest: $5 =$ math is my life and I'm so excited to be here, down to $1 =$ I don't really like math, but I'm just here to get a minor or satisfy some requirement.
+Rate your interest: 5 = math is my life and I'm so excited to be here, down to 1 = I don't really like math, but I'm just here to get a minor or satisfy some requirement.

 How good are you at Algebra?
 Precalc?
 Calc 1?
 Calc 2?
 Calc 3?
-(Enter 5 for "I can do it in my sleep!", 4 for "I'm not the best at it, but pretty awesome.", 3 for "I'm just OK; I'm good at the basics.", 2 for "I'm not the worst, but far from the best.", 1 for "The class was a blur that got more obscure over time!")
-Are there any dates during the Spring for which you will not be able to take an exam/quiz due to religious reasons?
+(Enter 5 for "I can do it in my sleep p!", 4 for "I'm not the best at it, but pretty a wesome.", 3 for "I'm just OK; I'm good at the basi cs.", 2 for "I'r n not the worst. , but far from t he best.", 1 for "The class was a blur that got more e obscure over time!")

+Are there any dates during the semester for which you will not be able to take an exam/quiz due to religious reasons?
 If so, please state the date(s) and "occasion(s)" below.

 Any general feelings or concerns towards this course?
 (For example, are you: Scared?
 Excited?
 Curious?
 Indifferent?
-Based on your perceived ability in math, what grade are you expecting? etc) Are there any other relevant comments that you wish to add?
+Based on your perceived ability in math, what grade are you expecting? etc)

+Are there any other relevant comments that you wish to add?